-Samples to be collected for the work assignment are specified in Schedule I of the Proposal.
+Samples to be collected for the work assignment are specified in work plan.
 After the samples are collected, they will be split as necessary among preserved containers appropriate to the parameters to be analyzed.
 Each container will be provided with a sample label that will be filled out at the time of collection.
 The sampler will print label information, specified below, on each label either before or immediately after collecting the sample with an indelible writing instrument.
 The label will be protected from water and solvents with clear label packing tape.